 Thanksgiving Day has been called the most American of all holidays.
 Even a cursory search into its history, though, reveals many antecedents that originated—or were at least celebrated—in other countries.
 Thus, it is hardly unique to America.
 We have inserted into it various traditions associated with our history, and it is these that give Thanksgiving Day much of its aura to us.
-Unfortunately, degenerated to such an extent that, in many the attitude in which Americans observe it has cases, it is but a parody of real thanksgiving.
+Unfortunately, in many cases, the attitude in which Americans observe it has degenerated to such an extent that it is but a parody of real thanksgiving.

 American tradition forces us to focus on the Pilgrims' celebration in 1621.
 However, they borrowed the custom from either their native England or Holland, where the Pilgrims lived for several years before sailing to America.

 But long before that, the ancient Romans dedicated October 10 to the goddess Ceres.
 People dressed themselves in sheaves of grain and indulged in sports and merry-making.
 The ancient Greeks traditionally sacrificed a cow and sow in autumn as an offering of thanks for the harvest.
 In Canaan, people trod grapes in the pagan temple for the same reason.
 Of course, in ancient Israel the great Feast of Tabernacles consisted of eight days of worship services and feasting.

 In the Middle Ages citizens decorated church buildings between September 19 and October 1.
 St. Martin's Day followed on November 11, on which they ate roasted goose.
 Our custom of eating turkey on Thanksgiving may have a loose tie to this tradition.